Cloud Storage

 Note

-and Google Cloud Storage.
+Google Cloud Storage.

-- As an administrator, go to Settings -> Administration -> Server Configuration.
+- As an administrator, go to Settings -> Administration -> Server Configuration

 - Save the changes.